 For four consecutive years (2015-2018) Sarah has been a delegate at the Skoll World Forum at Oxford University and she has been part of the judging panel for the Online Media Awards (OMA's) since 2015.
 Sarah is a member of Chatham House, the Frontline Freelance Register, the National Press Club, the Chartered Institute for Journalists and Investigative Reporters and Editors.
 Sarah Jones is a native English speaker and can communicate in Arabic at an upper intermediate level in both Modern Standard and Colloquial forms of the language.

-Sarah Jones moved
+Sarah Jones is

-is currently based to
+currently based in

-dream of creating a news program for everyone.
+pursuing her dreams of creating a news

 two Emmy nominated pieces.